 Now, I'm not all about that whole Jap cartoon scene that the Rossman gets a massive boner over all the time, but this here Full Metal Jacket Foosball thing was downright heeeeee-larious!
 I only really caught a few of those episodes, but man did I ever laugh my pee out!
 Hooo-wee!
 But after the laughter and urine left me I got to thinkin', this Foosball show wasn't really very realistic-like.
 Seriously, I had TONS of guys in my high school class who dressed in camouflage all the time, and none of them was as cool as that Sapporo dude.
 Though none of my classmates was ever packin' a live grenade before, or able to kill a man with his or her bare hands.
 Though all of my classmates DID have shotguns and plenty of alcohol...
 So I guess they were all kinda MORE dangerous than some trained army guy with a dirty bomb in his backpack and a canister of chem warfare shit in his pocket.
 Shee-it!
 If anybody I knew had that kinda crap in their possession I doubt I'd still have the sexual drive of a mule on speed right now...
 Speakin' of which I think the ROTC classes just got out down the street.
 So if y'all will excuse me now.

 What is happening, my crazy friends?
-This total show of the Full Metal is very very nice.
+This show of the Full Metal is very, very nice.
 The colors!....
-Many colors that flow into my Kuni head are just so amazing right and purple!
-That the submarine with the small girl in the captain's chair was cutey pretty.
-Wait, was girly eighteen?
+All the colors that flow into my Kuni head are just so amazing!
+Then the submarine with the small girl in the captain's chair came around.
+Wait, was that girl eighteen?
 Who cares!
-Those robots were weird, but Kuni liked them for anyway.
-Kuni liking how they made the laws of time and space their bitches.
+Those robots were weird, but I liked them anyway.
+I liked how they made the laws of time and space their bitches.
 Yes, FUCK time and space!
-As for blue haired school girl...
+As for the blue haired school girl...
 I'd hit it.
 Even that military boy...
 Yeah, I'd probably hit him too.
-Kuni is not ashamed.
+I am not ashamed.
 Though, I would be if Kim Chi caught me...
-Though she would probably joining me too!
+Though she would probably join me too!
 So let's get busy!
-Then I'd fight the kung fu boy and then date the horny girl with the orange hair.
-Full Metal is the life for Kuni!!
+Then I'd fight the kung fu fighting boy and then date the horny girl with the orange hair.
+Full Metal is the life for me!!